vstinner/vstinner.github.io/content/pybyteswriter.rst

 Inefficient implementation of the PEP 393
 -----------------------------------------

-The core type str (Unicode) was reimplemented in Python 3.3 by the `PEP 393 -- Flexible String Representation <https://www.python.org/dev/peps/pep-0393/>`_ to use less memory.
 The new internal structure is now very complex and require to be smart when building a new string to avoid memory copies.
 I created the _PyUnicodeWriter API to start to avoid expensive memory copies.